govguide/optimism-resource-center/RetroPGF/RetroPGF Round 3/RetroPGF Round 3.md

 RetroPGF recipients must complete a KYC process with the Optimism Foundation.
 If you're a recipient, please direct questions or problems with the KYC & grant delivery process to compliance@optimism.io.

-A written retrospective with the learnings & reflections on RetroPGF 3 will follow.
+You can view the written retrospective with the learnings & reflections on RetroPGF 3 [[RetroPGF 3 - Learnings & Reflections|here]].

 ## Voting